 Unconditional Gift Situations

-Although a wedding ring will be lawfully considered a conditional gift in nearly every situation, there does exist some exceptions.
+Although a wedding ring will be lawfully considered a conditional gift in nearly every situation, there do exist some exceptions.
 If, for example, a ring was gifted during a particular holiday, it may be classified as an “unconditional gift.”
-Important dates such as birthdays, Valentine’s Day and Christmas can cause the gift to be seen as being given in honor of an occasion.
+Important dates such as birthdays, Valentine’s Day, and Christmas can cause the gift to be seen as being given in honor of an occasion.

 Since the property was given in honor of an occasion, it can be argued legally that the promise to marry was never lawfully associated with the gifting of the wedding ring.
 In the eyes of Florida lawmakers, special occasion gifts do not fall under the “conditional gift” category and thus do not have to be returned to the donor.